-There are times I wish I could see the future; not all the time, because that would take the fun out of living in the moment, but once or twice for the winning lottery numbers would be nice, and to help me prepare more effectively for a marathon.
+There are times I wish I could see the future; not all the time, because that would take the fun out of living, but once or twice for the winning lottery numbers would be nice, and to help me prepare more effectively for a marathon.

-However you do one – whether you run or walk – and people who commit fully to preparing for one, and then actually doing it, will know what I mean.
+However you do one – whether you run or walk – people who commit fully for one will know what I mean.
 The months of preparation and planning for the day means that your life can oftentimes be consumed by the entirety of this event; organising routes for practice, working out food plans, raising money, choosing the right trainers and fancy dress (if you’re so inclined) … oh, I could go on.

 In fact, I think I will.

-I’ve written before about my experiences with marathons, and this year I did something I never thought I’d ever do; I walked an entire marathon by myself … oh alright, if you discount the other 16,000 people who walked it as well.
-I’m being facetious, of course (something I’m guilty of more often than I’d care to admit), but I’ve always done every walk before now with a friend of mine (Di), and I I was motivated into working hard because I was with someone.
+This year I did something I never thought I’d ever do; I walked an entire marathon by myself … oh alright, if you discount the other 16,000 people who walked it as well.
+I’m being facetious, of course (something I’m guilty of more often than I’d care to admit), but I’ve always done every walk before now with a friend of mine (Di), and I was motivated into working hard because I was with someone.
 I certainly wouldn’t have got into marathon walking in the first place had it not been for another friend, Chelby, telling me about them.
 Essentially, I’m blaming everyone else here; have you noticed?

 However, Di moved to Bournemouth this year, and retired from marathon walking at the same time, so I had a choice; do I give it up as well or carry on?
 In time honoured fashion, I found a third path – as I have been known to act rather contrary from time to time.
 I wanted to set myself a goal of walking at least one marathon solo before, due to some impending changes in my own future, I slid into semi-retirement.